-Being on the back of a bike and get lost in the crazily weaved traffic
+Being on the back of a bike and getting lost in the crazily weaved traffic

-Known as the popular mean of transport for locals, motorbikes will be seen everywhere, from big cities to remote country villages in Vietnam.
+Known as the popular mean of transport for locals, motorbikes will be seen everywhere, from big cities to remote villages.
 It’s convenient really, matching the flexible stereotype of the Vietnamese in their life and their incredibly dynamic work.
-Motorbike taxi ( Xe om ) can obviously be a job for some people and usually be found parking nearby a market, street intersection, office areas, colleges… etc and with a little sign “Xe om” to wait for the customers.
-The price is not structured by hours but mostly by the distance you are going to make and many a case, it can be negotiable before you decide to go.
+Motorbike taxi – Xe om in Vietnam can obviously be a job for some people.
+Xe om is usually found parking nearby a market, street intersection, office areas, college, etc. It is simply a little sign “Xe om” waiting for the customers.
+The price is not structured by hours but mostly by the distance you are going to make.
+In some cases, it can be negotiable before you decide to go.

-For example, if you are from the West-lake area (aka Tay Ho area) and would like a ride to Hoan Kiem lake, the very focal point of Hanoi, the reasonable price is approximately 60,000 VND (US$ 3) for a distance of about 6 kilometers.
-The recent Grab app has offered grab-bike taxi service with a more competitive price but the language might be a barrier as you need to call the guy who received your order.
+For example, if you would like a ride from West lake to Hoan Kiem lake, the very focal point of Hanoi, the reasonable price is approximately 60,000 VND (US$ 3) for a distance of about 6 kilometers.
+The recent Grab app has offered grab-bike taxi service with a more competitive price.
+However, the language might be a barrier as you need to call the guy who received your order.

-If you have a local Vietnamese friend that would be great and best option to try this experience as most Vietnamese have their own motorbike.
+If you have a local Vietnamese friend that would be great.
+It is the best option to try this experience as most Vietnamese have their own motorbike.
 Let’s take a deep breath and experience that, especially in Hanoi and Saigon where the traffic is more challenging.
-If you want to get that experience in style, search for some Vespa tour agents or contact a local tour operator to arrange for it.
+If you want to get that authentic Hanoi travel experience, search for some Vespa tour agents or contact a local tour operator to arrange.
 A Vespa guy will come up, takes you around his hometown like a city tour.
-All you need to do is relax but hold his waist firm and watching the magical chaos of traffic.
-It’s pretty sure that you will have a lot of fun to keep your memory and to tell your friends home.
+All you need to do is to relax but hold his waist firm and watch the magical chaos of traffic.
+It’s pretty sure that you will have a lot of fun to tell your friends about your travel to Vietnam.

 Sitting on the low plastic chair at the street sidewalk to enjoy the yummy street foods

-Life in Vietnam makes a good and diverse exposure from the streets where all kind of activities happen, like a live show.
+Life in Vietnam makes a good and diverse exposure from the streets where all kind of activities happen.
 You will gain a lot of new findings and learn for yourself by walking street after streets and observing the daily life of locals.
 The bonus part of these Hanoi walking tours will bring you with a lot of chances to taste and to enjoy the foods along the streets.
-Absolutely, if you are a foodie fan, Vietnam is one of the best metropolitan for your street food adventure.
+Absolutely, if you are a foodie fan, Vietnam is one of the best metropolitan areas for your street food adventure.

 Practicing Tai Chi by the sunrise in magnificent Halong Bay

 Words fail to describe the beauty of Halong Bay, a famous Natural World Heritage dotted with around 2000 limestone islands and rock formation.
-It’s often said that traveling to Vietnam without Halong Bay is just like you have not been to the country yet so Halong Bay cruise tours are always on the offer of every travel company.
+It’s often said that traveling to Vietnam without Halong Bay is just like you haven’t been to the country yet.
+So Halong Bay cruise tours are always on the offer of every travel company.

-Don’t forget your camera or your picture phone, you might want to capture this moment, to record this stunning time, to make a nice picture of you doing Tai Chi.
-Change the avatar of your Facebook then, you will have more than enough “like” and “love” or “wow” icon from your family and friends.
+Don’t forget your camera or your picture phone.
+You might want to capture this moment, to record this stunning time, to make a nice picture of you doing Tai Chi in your travel to Vietnam.
+Change the avatar of your Facebook then, you will have more than enough “like” and “love” or “wow” icons.

 Watching the hustle morning of a wholesale floating market in Mekong river

-Different from some orderly organized floating markets in Thailand that operate daily during the daytime, The Cai Rang or Phong Dien market in the Mekong Delta of Vietnam show its uniqueness and nowhere in the world, you can get the same experience.
-Those wholesale markets are trading points for Mekong farmers, traders who come and deal with the big volume of products.
-Each of the big boats turns out as a big floating truck fully loaded with the agricultural products they are going to sell.
-At the boat front, a big bamboo pole will be hung with a few product samples like papayas, melons, orange or durians … etc. With the aimed that their product to be easily spotted out from many other navigating boats in the same area.
+The floating markets in Vietnam is different from orderly organized ones in Thailand that operate daily during the daytime.
+The Cai Rang or Phong Dien market in Mekong river shows its uniqueness and nowhere in the world.
+Those wholesale markets are trading points for Mekong farmers.
+Traders who come and deal with the big volume of products.
+Each of the big boats turns out as a big floating truck fully loaded with the agricultural products.
+At the boat front, a big bamboo pole will be hung with a few product samples like papayas, melons, oranges, durians, etc. With the aim that their product to be easily spotted out from many other navigating boats in the same area.

 Not only with buyers and sellers, there will be some boats selling coffee, breakfast to serve those early bird traders.
 And there’s no better way than making the market time visit happen before a day really starts.
 To see the best of these markets, you better make it in between 5.30 – 6.30 am.
 The most suggested one is Cai Rang, located 25 minutes boat ride from Ninh Kieu boat quay in Can Tho city.
 You can easily deal and arrange for the boat trip with some guys who own boats, better do it the afternoon before.
 They are mostly found by the quay and to offer the use their service with around 450,000 – 500,000 VND.
 Another option is to have your arrangement through a local operator or a travel company to secure the boat trip if you are not confident in dealing directly with a strange local.